freedombox/FreedomBox/ugly_hacks/santiago.rst

 #.
 If B does not recognize A or does not trust A, it stays silent.

 #.
 If B recognizes and trusts A, it replies with a signed (and encrypted?)
    message to A's Santiago, giving the location of A's usable service.
-If no service is available, it replies with a rejection.
+If B will not (cannot or won't) provide A the service, B replies with a rejection.
+This message is in the form of:

+   - *X* will (not) do *Y* for *Z*.

 In a nutshell, that's the important part.
-There are additional details to manage, but they're implied and built on the system above.
+There are additional details to manage, but they're implied by and built on the system above.

 Our Cheats
 ----------